 In the second clip, Trevor Noah’s satire of Facebook’s apology ad gets surgical with his impression of the narrator’s voice and mannerisms.

 Mean mimicry is not only identifiable to most people by instinct, but has the characteristic of pointlessness.
-People who suffer are not always saints, in any hollistic sense; not always uniformly saintly in behavior…if holding to a higher set of ethics, or showing greater tolerance than the average person, is any wish of theirs in the first place; and they are—having enough to deal with—fully entitled to refuse such a role.
+People who suffer are not always saints, few uniformly saintly in behavior…if holding to a higher set of ethics, or showing greater tolerance than the average person, is any wish of theirs in the first place, they are—having enough to deal with—fully entitled to refuse such a role.
 In which case, the things they do that violate social codes are legitimate joke fodder, externalities notwithstanding.

 That stuff is not comedy.
-Therefore it is not excused on the grounds that the target had not “understood” the humor.
+Therefore not excused on the grounds that the target had not “understood” the humor.